What PHP 8.0 Actually Changed for Developers

 For WordPress sites or plugins, check compatibility using tools designed for that ecosystem.
 The WordPress 5.7 PHP 8 compatibility guide covers the specific changes WordPress developers need to address before upgrading.

 Update your continuous integration pipeline to test against PHP 8.0 alongside your current version.
-This catches regressions before code merges reach your main branch.
+This catches regressions before code merges reach your main branch and prevents production issues from reaching end users.

-For a broader view of the PHP 8 upgrade landscape, the PHP 8 upgrade guide covers the full series including PHP 8.1, 8.2, and 8.3 changes that follow.
+The PHP 8 upgrade guide covers the full series including PHP 8.1, 8.2, and 8.3 changes that follow PHP 8.0.
+Planning your upgrade with future releases in mind helps you write code that ages better.